OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 2
 ### Benefits
 ### Activity
-More advanced metrics are calculated and shared.
+Calculate and share more advanced metrics.
 These can include:

 - Formal risk ratings that consider likelihood and impact.
 - Number of open vulnerabilities above a defined threshold in terms of severity or risk.